 - Firewall Features.
 Enabled by default.
-The gateway will perform stateful packet inspection (SPI) and protect against Denial of Service (DoS) attacks. - VPN Pass-Through.
+The gateway will perform stateful packet inspection (SPI) and protect against Denial of Service (DoS) attacks. - Ipsec Pass-Through.
 Enabled by default.
 IPSec and PPTP traffic will be forwarded.
+When it is disabled, this traffic will be blocked. - PPTP Pass-Through.
+Enabled by default.
+PPTP traffic will be forwarded.
 When it is disabled, this traffic will be blocked. - Multicast.
 Enabled by default.
 The gateway can pass multicasting streams through the firewall. - Web Features.
 Disabled by default.
 If enabled, certain Web-oriented features such as cookies, java scripts, or pop-up windows will be blocked by the firewall.
 For example, if you enable Filter Cookies, many websites will not allow you to access their site.